Tanz0rz/haxe-fmod/docs/getting-started.md

     lime test mac
     ```

-    You hear your event as soon as the game window opens.
+    On a native target you hear your event as soon as the game window opens.
+In the browser audio starts after the player's first click, key press, pointer, or touch.
+Browsers hold audio suspended until then, and the loading screen counts.

     If the build succeeds but stays silent, run `haxelib run haxefmod check` from the project directory.
+It covers the environment.
 Then read the game's console output with `FmodManager.EnableDebugMessages()` on.
+In the browser the network tab shows whether the bank files were fetched.

 === "Heaps"